acsoteldo/acsoteldo.github.io/README.md

 work in progress
-* add projects
+* add links in landing page
-* edit style

-Look up how to
-*Display Image On Text Link Hover